A Fair Census

 Responsible Gun Ownership

 Growing up in rural New Mexico, rifles and guns are part of our hunting and agricultural culture.
 They have been used as a tool to protect our livestock and agriculture and provide food for our table.
-As a responsible gun owner, I support background checks for anyone who purchases a gun outside of their family.
+I support background checks for anyone who purchases a gun outside of their family.

 Restore Advanced Refunding Bonds and Oppose Eliminating or Limiting the Tax Exempt Status of Municipal Bonds